NukLaochaem/e-commerce_EP1/readme.md

 - Any code or knowledge that has been sourced from internet forums, textbooks, AI-generated code, etc.

 Source: chatgpt, googling, w3schools

+An example of the configuration of your .env file Detailed instructions on how to run your application The version of NodeJS and any other plugins used for your application